atlarge-research/measuring-the-metaverse/experiments/oculus-wireless-dynamic-100-ax-2_4ghz/README.md

 # Description

-Jesse plays Crab Rave on the Meta Quest at home.
+Jesse plays Crab Rave on the Meta Quest at home, but metric collection is fixed\!

-# Results
+I play the same song two times.
+I use Oculus with a **wireless link** in this experiment.
+Network set to ax at 2.4 GHz. \# Results

 ``` r
 library(tidyverse)